SyxMem/Syx-Memory/README.md

-# Syx
+# SyxLib

-Syx is a C++ library that provides memory access and manipulation capabilities for a target process.
+SyxLib is a C++ library that provides memory access and manipulation capabilities for a target process.
 It allows you to read and write values to specific memory locations, perform nested pointer dereferencing, and retrieve the base address of loaded modules.

 ## Features